org-tigris-jsapar/jsapar/docs/upgradingfrom.md

 ## Upgrading from version 1.x
 The 2.0 version of the library differs fundamentally from the 1.x versions so there is no easy way to upgrade.
-This article will however try to help as much as possible.
+This chapter will however try to help as much as possible.

 Almost all package names has changed in 2.0.
 ## Converter
 * The class `org.jsapar.io.Converter` is more or less replaced by `org.jsapar.Text2TextConverter`
-* It is no longer possible to get a list of errors as return value from the converter, instead use `org.jsapar.error.RecordingErrorEventListener` if you want to handle all errors when done parsing.
+* It is no longer possible to get a list of errors as return value from the converter, instead use `org.jsapar.error.RecordingErrorConsumer` if you want to handle all errors when done parsing.

 ## Outputter
 * The class `org.jsapar.output.Outputter` is more or less replaced by `org.jsapar.TextComposer`